 Whatever the future holds for the series, we hope that it will once again find pride of place on Nintendo's formats.
 While the promise of a whip-cracking Castlevania entry on the Wii — complete with motion controls — never materialised, we continue to hold onto the hope that Konami will bring the Belmont clan to the Wii U at some juncture, either in an exclusive adventure or as part of the wider series.
 Until then, we'll have to satisfy ourselves with getting 100% on Mirror of Fate, enjoying the sublime Super Castlevania IV on the Wii U Virtual Console and replaying the amazing DS Metroidvania trilogy.

 Do you think that Castlevania's association with Nintendo is finished, or is this merely a blip?
 Do you think that Konami will revisit the Metroidvania concept, or is it time to move onto bigger things, with western developers at the helm?
 Let us know what you think by casting your vote in the poll and posting a comment below.

-Yes, I love the series and feel it should always be linked with Nintendo in some way
+- Yes, I love the series and feel it should always be linked with Nintendo in some way54%

-Not really, the recent Castlevania games have failed to grab me as much as the older outings
+- Not really, the recent Castlevania games have failed to grab me as much as the older outings18%